 HGT is therefore complex in its dynamics, and studying these requires appropriate tools.
 Mathematical modelling is often used to study infectious disease processes [24].
 It provides a simulation environment that can be informed by real-life data, in which dynamics can be disentangled and easily studied.
 Mathematical models can be split into “deterministic models”, which always generate the same results for a given set of parameter values [24], and “stochastic models”, which generate variability in their results using random events [24].
 Mathematical modelling is already being used to study AMR dynamics and their public health implications [25,26].
-For example, it has been employed to study within-host bacterial dynamics (i.e. the bacterial processes that occur during colonisation or infection of a host) and derive conclusions on patterns of AMR seen in the population [27].
+For example, it has been employed to study within-host bacterial dynamics (i.e. the bacterial processes that occur during colonisation or infection of a host) and derive conclusions on patterns of AMR seen in the host population [27].
 Consequently, it can provide novel insight into optimal strategies to combat AMR spread by analysing the effect that these have on the transmission dynamics [28].
 However, existing models may not always capture the relevant and complex microbiological dynamics of HGT.
 In this systematic review, we aimed to find modelling studies which focus on HGT of AMR, to record their methods and research questions, and hence, to identify potential research gaps and areas for improvement in this field.

 METHODS